ritikasharma1505/AWS-SERVERLESS-DEPLOYMENT/README.md

 Configuring Amazon API Gateway
 - To Create a REST API
 - Select API name
-- Choose API endpoint type "edge-optimized"
+- Choose API endpoint type "edge-optimized" or as you prefer
 - Create a method 'get' and select integration with Lambda and select Lambda Functions and region accordingly, similarly create another method 'post'
 - Create a 'new'stage like "PROD"
 - Enable CORS
 - Deploy API
-- Find and copy invoke URL: paste the URL in API_ENDPOINT of "Script.js"
+- Copy invoke URL: paste the URL in API_ENDPOINT of "Scripts.js"

 Configuring Amazon S3 bucket
 - Create a bucket
 - Enable Static website hosting from "properties" tab, give index document as "index.html"
-- Allow Public access and update the bucket policy from "permissions" tab, change here s3 bucket name with yours (In case without using CloudFront, CloudFront will incur charges, CloudFront is suggested for enhanced security, to eliminate public access to your bucket for security concerns)
+- Allow Public access and update the bucket policy from "permissions" tab.
+Checkout bucket policy for reference below
+- Upload "index.html" and "script.js" files etc.
+- Copy the Static website URL and hit it on the browser to view your hosted website !!

 ```
 {
   "Id": "Policy1726929142972",